priyadiwakar/Face-Image-Classification/README.md

-# Face-Image-Classification
+# Face Recognition

-Face image classification
+Face Recognition
+1. Using simple Neural Network
+Tuned different hyperparameters for simple Neural Network architectures on Tensorflow to observe effects on accuracy and performance.

+2. Using 5 Classification Models
-1. Implemented five generative classification models (based on MLE and EM algorithm) namely, Gaussian model, Mixture of Gaussian model, T Distribution, Mixture of T Distribution and Factor Analysis on MATLAB.
+Trained and evaluated generative classification models (based on MLE and EM algorithm) namely, Gaussian model, Mixture of Gaussian model, T Distribution, Mixture of T Distribution and Factor Analysis on MATLAB.

-2. Implemented simple neural network to get familiar with steps of training neural networks.
-Built simple Neural Network architectures on Tensorflow.
-Tuned different hyperparameters to observe effects on classifier performance.